sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 <!--@@@DLT_SNIPPET ./performance_snippets/toml-snippets.toml::buffer_toml-->

-The default buffer is actually set to a moderately low value (**5000 items**), so unless you are trying to run `dlt` on IoT sensors or other tiny infrastructures, you might actually want to increase it to speed up processing.
+The default buffer is actually set to a moderately low value (**5000 items**), so unless you are trying to run `data_load_tool` on IoT sensors or other tiny infrastructures, you might actually want to increase it to speed up processing.

 ### Controlling intermediary file size and rotation
-`dlt` writes data to intermediary files.
+`data_load_tool` writes data to intermediary files.
 You can control the file size and the number of created files by setting the maximum number of data items stored in a single file or the maximum single file size.
 Keep in mind that the file size is computed after compression has been performed.
-* `dlt` uses a custom version of the [JSON file format](../dlt-ecosystem/file-formats/jsonl.md) between the **extract** and **normalize** stages.
+* `data_load_tool` uses a custom version of the [JSON file format](../dlt-ecosystem/file-formats/jsonl.md) between the **extract** and **normalize** stages.
 * Files created between the **normalize** and **load** stages are the same files that will be loaded to the destination.

 :::tip
-The default setting is to not rotate the files, so if you have a resource with millions of records, `dlt` will still create a single intermediary file to normalize and a single file to load. **If you want such data to be normalized and loaded in parallel, you must enable file rotation as described below.**
+The default setting is to not rotate the files, so if you have a resource with millions of records, `data_load_tool` will still create a single intermediary file to normalize and a single file to load. **If you want such data to be normalized and loaded in parallel, you must enable file rotation as described below.**
 :::
 :::note
 Some file formats (e.g., Parquet) do not support schema changes when writing a single file, and in that case, they are automatically rotated when new columns are discovered.